SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 The user interface of SpeedyWeather.jl is heavily influenced by the Julia ocean model Oceananigans.jl [@Ramadhan2020].
+A monolithic interface based on parameter files is avoided in favor of a library-style interface in which users write code to run models rather than merely supplying parameters and input arrays.
-A monolithic interface is deliberately avoided, instead, a model is created bottom-up by first defining the discretization and any non-default model components with its respective parameters.
+A model is created bottom-up by first defining the discretization and any non-default model components with its respective parameters.
 All components are then collected into a single model object, which, once initialized, returns a simulation object that contains the entire model state,